-Its downsides?
+Its downside?
 You need to set it up and maintain it manually.
-But, this is also a huge benefit because it allows you to tailor it to any of your personal or business needs.
+This could, however, be a massive upside as it allows you to tailor it to any of your personal or business needs.

 The differences between whitelisting and blacklisting

-Most people are more familiar with the term “blacklist.”
-While it sounds similar to a whitelist, the two are essentially polar opposites.
+You might be more familiar with the term “blacklist.”
+While the two might sound similar, they’re actually opposites.